-Oiselle Team Voleé and USA Triathlon Nationals team member, Allie Burdick was running and looking to finish the race in 3:15.
+Oiselle Team Voleé and USA Triathlon Nationals team member, Allie Burdick was running and looking to finish the NYC Marathon in 3:15.
 She had trained, and was well prepared, but something happened that nearly forced her to drop out of the race entirely.
 Her hydration plan had failed her.

 Registered dietitian, Nancy Clark is an advocate for personalized nutrition plans based on your dietary needs and training plan.
 "Nutrition is not a static science", says Clark.
 "The trick is knowing how many calories you burn per hour and what foods you like to eat that help you refuel after a run."

 Nutrition and hydration plans are specific to each runner.
 Nancy Clark recommends experimenting daily to see what works best for you.

 In Allie's pre-race preparation, she allocated over 2 1/2 hours to hydrate and fuel before the start of the race.
 She drank over 20oz of water, ate a bagel, banana, and two chia bars and felt pretty good up until it was time to move into the starting corrals.
 Once in the corral she started to feel light headed and dizzy, a warning sign of what was to come.